ProForce Duke Herbicide.

 Wait at least 6 weeks after use before you overseed.

-The best time to use Duke herbicide to transition ryegrass is the late Winter to the early Spring (September-October).
+The best time to use Duke to transition ryegrass is the late Winter to the early Spring (September-October).
 This is when the ryegrass is still green but the couch is starting to break dormancy.
 This timing ensures clean transition.